sobolevn/awesome-cryptography/README.md

 - [cryptomator](https://github.com/cryptomator/cryptomator) - Multi-platform transparent client-side encryption of your files in the cloud.
 - [gpg](https://www.gnupg.org/) - Complete and free implementation of the OpenPGP standard.
 It allows to encrypt and sign your data and communication, features a versatile key management system.
 GnuPG is a command line tool with features for easy integration with other applications.
 - [ironssh](https://ironcorelabs.com/products/ironsftp) - End-to-end encrypt transferred files using sftp/scp and selectively share with others.
 Automatic key management works with any SSH server.
 Encrypted files are gpg compatible.
+- [Nipe](https://github.com/GouveaHeitor/nipe) - Nipe is a script to make Tor Network your default gateway.

 ### Plugins